-Pixton+ is easy-to-use comic book software with premade templates and characters.
+Pixton is easy-to-use comic creator software (opens in new tab) with pre-made templates and characters.
+It's initially free, but you have to pay if you want to access the full version.
 For a small monthly fee, you can access hundreds of features, layouts and character templates – everything you need to make your own comic book.
-Since you don’t have to be an artist to use this software, it is enjoyable for a wide audience but isn’t a good option for anyone who wants to draw their own imagery.
-If you'd prefer a program that offers more illustration tools, you might be interested in our best overall pick, Clip Studio Paint Pro.
+Since you don’t have to be an artist to use this software, it is enjoyable for a wide audience - perfect for kids and their parents - but isn’t a good option for anyone who wants to draw their own imagery.
+If you'd prefer a program that offers more illustration tools, you might be interested in Clip Studio Paint EX (opens in new tab).

-One thing that I found annoying was that whenever I decided to change the background, the program automatically changed the poses and facial characteristics of any characters that were already within the panel.
-In one case, I had taken some time to choose and arrange every detail of my character’s expression – from his pose to the way his eyes looked – but then that was all changed when I added a beach scene in the background.
-A frustrating oversight, for sure.
-But if you’re willing to work with some of the program’s quirks, you’ll be able to create fun customizable comics in little time.
+One thing that is likely to frustrate is that whenever you decide to change the background, the program automatically adjusts the poses and facial characteristics of any characters that are already within the panel.
+In one case, we had taken some time to choose and arrange every detail of our character’s expression – from his pose to the way his eyes looked – but then that was all changed when we added a beach scene in the background.
+A frustrating oversight, for sure, but if you’re willing to work with some of the program’s quirks, you’ll be able to create fun customizable comics in little time.

 Pixton isn’t the type of comic book software that allows you to create a graphic novel from scratch.
-You can insert images from your computer, but the program itself doesn’t have any original drawing functionality.
-Premade templates and characters are its bread and butter.
+You can insert images from your home computer (opens in new tab), but the program itself doesn’t have any original drawing functionality.
+Pre-made templates and characters are its bread and butter.
 This format, however, makes it easy to create a humorous comic strip in minutes to share with your friends and family.
 But if you’re looking to create and publish a full-fledged graphic novel, this isn’t the right comic book software for you.